-Every five years, the U.S. Departments of Agriculture (USDA) and Health and Human Services (HHS) jointly publish the Dietary Guidelines for Americans, a series of recommendations reflecting the latest nutrition science.
-The current guidelines emphasize combining nutrient-dense foods in the same meal and limiting saturated fats, added sugars, and sodium.
+Every five years, the U.S. Departments of Agriculture (USDA) and Health and Human Services (HHS) jointly publish the Dietary Guidelines for Americans (DGA), a series of evidence-based recommendations about what foods and beverages to consume, and in what amounts, to promote health, prevent chronic disease, and meet nutrient needs.

-CACFP, the National School Lunch and School Breakfast Programs, and WIC are required to have nutrition standards that meet the Dietary Guidelines.
+The DGA is designed for policymakers and health professionals.
+The recommendations inform federal food, nutrition, and health policies, as well as education materials for federal nutrition programs.
+For example, the National School Lunch and School Breakfast Programs, WIC and CACFP are required to have nutrition standards that meet the DGA.